How far is too far?

 Amos: Important question: are you documenting those design choices in the Rust docs, or do you just hope people will pick up on them?

-James: I've mentioned it, I do want to have like, and this is the same thing with a menu when you have 16 choices, people will be overwhelmed by the choices.
+James: I've mentioned it, I do want to have Like, and this is the same thing with a menu when you have 16 choices, people will be overwhelmed by the choices.
 I plan to have Chef's Choice in there of: Hey, you're on desktop?
 You probably want this one.
 Hey, you're on embedded?
 You probably want this one.
 You're async and embedded?
 You probably want this one.

 Cause there's probably like three or four that everyone's going to use, and the rest of them are kind of weird niche combinations.
 But there's probably some reason to use them.
 But there's probably three or four that you're gonna want to pick and it's going to be pretty clear which one you want to use in these different cases.